craigfrancis/datetime/readme.md

 JavaScript does this by calling `DateTimeApp.message()`, which is received by the swift function `DateTimeMessage`, and passed on to PHP.
 The response is returned to JavaScript.

-Each time the popover is opened, is calls `dateTime.onShow()`, which allows the JavaScript to reset the fields.
+Each time the popover is opened, it calls `dateTime.onShow()`, which allows the JavaScript to reset the fields.

 For styling, the popover uses NSAppearanceNameVibrantDark, while the WebView has `drawsBackground = false`.